Table of Contents

 3. The Inventory Model Field Value

-4. The Assignee information, which you can click on to receive information on the account or Network Site in question
+4. The Assignee information, which you can click on to receive information on the account or network site in question

-5. IP Assignment History Table: If the IP assignment has ever existed on another account or network site, a record of that history will be shown here.
+3. IP Assignment History Table: If the IP assignment has ever existed on another account or network site, a record of that history will be shown here.

 How did we do?